 There are other good reasons for opposing "gay marriage."
 I invite the reader to check my essay from 2004, referred to above.
 There I discuss the problem of the religious basis of the marriage ceremony, and the need to place all (new) legal domestic unions on a contractual basis.
 There would be no reason why any number of persons of whichever sex could not contract together to form a mutually obligated domestic union, if they so desire.
 This is a point commonly overlooked in the discussion of altered ideas of marriage: the legal approval of same-sex marriage must lead to approval of polygamous marriage, since the same argument about the right to marry one's loved one necessitates approval of polygamy for those who love more than one.
 There can be no doubt that the courts would hold that once "marriage" is freed from its traditional strictures, plural marriage, which is less radical or revolutionary than same-sex marriage, must also be permitted.
 Personally, I have enough with my one lovely wife, but couldn't care less if my neighbor has five.
 That's his problem.

-The solution in the end is to not expand public expenditures by allowing irrelevant claimants to marriage benefits, but rather to remove these benefits (dating from a vanished era) from married couples who do not meet the original basis for the benefits (e.g., couples who are both working), and eventually to move all domestic relations to a contractual basis, where every conceivable mix of individuals will appear as a domestic unit.
-(That sounds like fun, actually.)
+The solution in the end is to not expand public expenditures by allowing irrelevant claimants to marriage benefits, but rather to remove these benefits (dating from a vanished era) from married couples who do not meet the original basis for the benefits (e.g., couples who are both working), and eventually to move all domestic relations to a contractual basis, where every conceivable mix of individuals will appear as a domestic unit (as already permitted by the NC constitution).
 Our society will change, of course; but let's change it rationally, consistently, and in accordance with the will of the people.